 Because you spend aligned with your values.

-You spend on the things that you love and cut on the things that you don’t care about.
+You spend on the things you love and cut on the things you don’t care about.
 Win-win!

 5. She Can Wait Before Buying

 It can be hard to avoid buying things right when you see them.
-Especially when you have the money in your bank account, this can be hard to resist for many.
+When you have the money in your bank account, this can be hard to resist for many.

 When you want to buy something, the rule of thumb is to wait two weeks.
 If you still want it, you can get it.

-Many times you will find yourself being perfectly fine without the item and even forgetting that you wanted it in the first place.
+You will often find yourself being perfectly fine without the item and even forgetting that you wanted it in the first place.
 I speak from experience.

 6. She Knows What She Values